gisquick/gisquick-doc/docs/installation/docker.rst

 them.
 Gunicorn logs (see lines ``20`` and ``21`` in :file:`docker-compose.yml`) are redirected to the terminal.

-.. note:: |note| Docker compose command can require Administrator rights (``sudo``).
+.. tip:: |tip| Docker compose command can require Administrator rights (``sudo``).
 To avoid that add current user to ``docker`` user group.